IntelOpenDesign/ConnectAnyThing/README.md

 ## Developers

+### Development Work Flow
+We welcome developers to contribute with the project.
+Please push any contributions against the *develop* branch and request a pull.

 ### Changing Network Name
 If you wish to change the name of the hotspot network, change the SSID name in the file hostapd.conf located in /etc/hostapd/.